IHTSDO/reporting-ui/README.md

 Key points:
 * **Stateless SPA** – all state is maintained server-side enabling horizontal scaling behind a CDN.
-* Configurable **API base-paths** allow SRUI to run behind a reverse proxy in any environment.
+* Configurable **API base-paths** allow Rep UI to run behind a reverse proxy in any environment.
 * **RxJS subjects & async pipes** power real-time queue and notification components.
 * Built with **Angular 19**, **Bootstrap 5** & **Angular Material**, packaged by the Angular CLI.